annathan/EngageSquared/Security Foundations.md

 ## Rules of Engagement

 - **Stay human, stay strategic**
-  Conversations should help business leaders feel confident—not overwhelmed.
+  Conversations should help business leaders feel confident - not overwhelmed.

 - **No tool worship**
   It’s easy to believe a tool equals security.
 We’ll focus on principles and outcomes first.